Find Trade Colleges

 Septic Tank Servicer or Sewer Pipe Cleaner

-What is a Septic Tank Servicer or Sewer Pipe Cleaner?
+What Does it Take to Be a Septic Tank Servicer or Sewer Pipe Cleaner?

 Septic Tank Servicer or Sewer Pipe Cleaner Definition Clean and repair septic tanks, sewer lines, or drains.
 May patch walls and partitions of tank, replace damaged drain tile, or repair breaks in underground piping.